Living With Snakes

 If you find a venomous snake in a high-traffic area (in your house, on the patio):

-- Call a wildlife professional.
-Let them know you don’t want him moved far because this is his home too.
+• Call a wildlife professional.
+Let them know you don’t want him moved far because this is his home too (learn more about relocating snakes).

 If someone is bitten by a venomous snake seek medical attention immediately.
 The only effective treatment for snakebite is antivenom, so don’t waste your time with snakebite kits or other home remedies.